-The exhibitor receiving the most points in sections 31 to 40 will be declared the Golden Age Champion, and receive \$50.
-Winner is eligible once every 2 years and will be invited to the Awards Presentation.
+The exhibitor receiving the most points in sections 33 to 42 will be declared the Golden Age Champion.
+Winner is eligible once every 2 years and is invited to attend the Friday Night Show to receive awards.
+The Champion will be awarded \$50.

-2023 Golden Age Champion: Darlene Sheppard
+2024 Golden Age Champion: Esther Conway